CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_vitamins_minerals_iron_html.md

 ![A young boy grasping a bar above his head.](/nutrition/infantandtoddlernutrition/images/iron.jpg?_=10411 "iron") Iron is a mineral that has many functions.
-Iron helps red blood cells carry oxygen through the body and supports a child’s ability to learn.
+Iron helps red blood cells carry oxygen through the body and supports a childaÌ‚â‚¬TMs ability to learn.
 Having enough iron in the body can help prevent [iron deficiency](/nutrition/infantandtoddlernutrition/definitions.html#irondeficiency) and [iron deficiency anemia](/nutrition/infantandtoddlernutrition/definitions.html#irondeficiencyanemia).

 What Happens If My Child Does Not Get Enough Iron?
 --------------------------------------------------

 If your child does not get enough iron, your child may develop [anemia](/nutrition/infantandtoddlernutrition/definitions.html#Anemia).
-Anemia is when there are not enough red blood cells in the body or your child’s ability to carry oxygen throughout the body is lowered.
+Anemia is when there are not enough red blood cells in the body or your childaÌ‚â‚¬TMs ability to carry oxygen throughout the body is lowered.
 There are many causes of anemia.
 In young children, one common cause is not enough iron.
 Children who do not receive enough iron either from iron\-rich foods or supplements are at greater risk for developing anemia.

 When Does My Child Need Iron?
 And How Much?
 -------------------------------------------

 All children need iron.
-It is important at all stages of your child’s development.
+It is important at all stages of your childaÌ‚â‚¬TMs development.
 Babies fed only breast milk, only formula, or a mix of breast milk and formula have different needs when it comes to iron.

-Talk to your child’s doctor or nurse about your child’s iron needs at his or her next check\-up.
+Talk to your childaÌ‚â‚¬TMs doctor or nurse about your childaÌ‚â‚¬TMs iron needs at his or her next check\-up.

 Did You Know?**Preterm babies often need more iron than full\-term babies.**

 In addition, preterm babies may need extra iron beyond what they get from breast milk or infant formula.
-Talk to your child’s doctor or nurse about your child’s iron needs at his or her next check\-up.
+Talk to your childaÌ‚â‚¬TMs doctor or nurse about your childaÌ‚â‚¬TMs iron needs at his or her next check\-up.

 ### Breast Milk

-* Talk with your child’s nurse or doctor about if your child needs iron supplements before 6 months old.
+* Talk with your childaÌ‚â‚¬TMs nurse or doctor about if your child needs iron supplements before 6 months old.
 * Once your child starts to eat foods, it is important to give foods with iron to meet nutritional needs.

 ### Formula

-* Your child’s iron needs can be met by standard infant formulas for the first 12 months of life.
+* Your childaÌ‚â‚¬TMs iron needs can be met by standard infant formulas for the first 12 months of life.
 * Choose a formula that is fortified with iron.
 Most commercial infant formulas sold in the U.S. contain iron.
-* Standard iron\-fortified infant formulas contain enough iron (12mg/L) to support your growing child’s needs.
+* Standard iron\-fortified infant formulas contain enough iron (12mg/L) to support your growing childaÌ‚â‚¬TMs needs.
 * Once your child starts to eat foods, introduce your child to foods that contain iron.